Slow Cooker Breakfast Casserole with Artichokes

-Slow Cooker Frittata with Artichoke Hearts, Roasted Red Pepper, and Feta is delicious and easy for a low-carb breakfast and if you haven’t cooked eggs in the slow cooker you may be pleasantly surprised!
-Use Slow Cooker Recipes to find more recipes like this one.
+This Slow Cooker Breakfast Casserole with Artichokes also has red pepper and Feta and it’s easy for a tasty low-carb breakfast!
+And if you haven’t cooked eggs in the slow cooker you may be pleasantly surprised.

 If you haven’t tried eggs in the slow cooker yet, give it a try!